-Pursuant to the Global Amendments, and consistent with the Vogtle Owner Term Sheet, GPC has agreed to purchase additional PTCs from OPC, Dalton and the Project Entities (to the extent any PTC rights of SPVJ remain after any purchases required under the MEAG Funding Agreement as described below) at varying purchase prices dependent upon the actual cost to complete construction of Vogtle Units 3&4 as compared to the EAC reflected in the VCM 19 Report.
+Pursuant to the Vogtle Joint Ownership Agreements, as amended by the Global Amendments, GPC has agreed to purchase additional PTCs from OPC, Dalton and the Project Entities (to the extent any PTC rights of SPVJ remain after any purchases required under the MEAG Funding Agreement as described below) at varying purchase prices dependent upon the actual cost to complete construction of Vogtle Units 3&4 as compared to the EAC reflected in the VCM 19 Report.
 The purchases are at the option of the applicable Vogtle Co-Owner.